Cushychicken/cushychicken.github.io/_drafts/2020-10-06-books-ive-learned-a-ton-from.md

 ---
-bg: "pyinstaller-icon.jpg"
+bg: "bookshelf.jpg"
 layout: post
 title: "Books I've Learned a Ton From"
-summary: "haha version controlling snek program go brrr"
+summary: "it's a steady job but i wanna be a"
 tags: ['personal']
 date: 2020-10-06
 ---